anza-xyz/solana-web3.js/packages/kit/README.md

 ## Functions

-In addition to reexporting functions from packages in the `@solana/*` namespace, this package offers additional helpers for building Solana applications, with sensible defaults.
+In addition to re-exporting functions from packages in the `@solana/*` namespace, this package offers additional helpers for building Solana applications, with sensible defaults.

 ### `airdropFactory({rpc, rpcSubscriptions})`